-3.2.9 Shoreham Port Authority has an environmental policy and has 'Eco-Port' status, shared with other ports in Europe.
-The port uses a substantial amount of power which is needed for lighting on the terminals, operating the lock gates and water pumps which are used to keep the water at a constant level.
+Shoreham Port Authority has an environmental policy and has EcoPort status, shared with other ports in Europe.
+The port uses power for lighting on the terminals, operating the lock gates and water pumps which are used to keep the water at a constant level.
 Opportunities are being explored to reduce the reliance on traditional forms of energy by producing energy locally from renewable sources instead.
 Adapting to Climate Change